 A Crosslinks gap year offers first-class opportunities for service, evangelism and discipleship overseas.

 Working alongside local Christians, our gap year teams experience life in a new country whilst sharing the good news of Jesus with the people they meet.
-Working as part of a team, you’ll build relationships with the other team members and with local people as you engage in practical, useful work.
+You’ll build relationships with the other team members and with local people as you engage in practical, useful work.
 Team bible studies and seminars will help you to grow in your faith.
-Gap year mission is not just about seeing the world, it’s also about sharing your life with the people you meet.
-You’ll get the chance to travel and experience a different culture, but you’ll also serve God, get a taste of mission work – and have fun!
+You’ll get the chance to travel, experience a different culture, serve God, get a taste of mission work and have fun!

 Who can apply?